Massachusetts Operating on the Wrong Patient Lawyer

 Why Choose Us?

-Crowe & Mulvey, LLP has represented a wide variety of clients in Boston and the New England area, securing more than half a billion dollars in settlements for victims of medical malpractice.
+Crowe & Mulvey, LLP has represented a wide variety of clients in Massachusetts and throughout the New England area, securing more than half a billion dollars in settlements for victims of medical malpractice.
 Our attorneys are experienced in helping clients that have been victimized by doctors’ surgical mistakes, with over 100 years of experience.
 Our team includes four nurses who can help interpret the complex medical information involved in your case.

 If you or a family member suffered devastating injuries due to a surgical error, you are likely facing extensive medical bills as well as weeks or months of medical treatments.
 We are committed to holding health care professionals accountable and getting the best possible settlement for you or a loved one.
 Our dedication to our clients has resulted in us being named to the 2018 Best Law Firms list by U.S. News, among other awards and accolades.